sarulab-speech/jtubespeech/README.md

 - [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe) (Carnegie Mellon University, USA)

 ## Scripts for data collection
 `scripts/*.py` are scripts for data collection from YouTube.
-Since processes of the scripts are language independent, users can collect data of their favorite langauges. [youtube-dl](https://github.com/ytdl-org/youtube-dl) and ffmpeg are required.
+Since processes of the scripts are language independent, users can collect data of their favorite languages. [youtube-dl](https://github.com/ytdl-org/youtube-dl) and ffmpeg are required.

 ### step1: making search words
 The script `scripts/make_search_word.py` downloads the wikipedia dump file and finds words for searching videos. `{lang}` is the language code, e.g., `ja` (Japanese) and `en` (English).